cockroachlabs-field/docker-examples/example-5/README.md

-# Example 5 - OLTP Bench
+# Example 5 - OLTP-Bench Suite
 Demonstrates building and executing the `OLTPBench` suite against a single CockroachDB node.
 More information on `OLTPBench` can be found here: https://github.com/timveil-cockroach/oltpbench.

 ## Services